drivendataorg/zamba/docs/docs/yaml-config.md

 ## Default configurations

-In the command line, the default configuration for each model is passed in using a specified YAML file that ships with `zamba`<!-- TODO: add link><!-->.
+In the command line, the default configuration for each model is passed in using a specified YAML file that ships with `zamba`<!-- TODO: add link to github><!-->.

 For example, the default configuration for the [`time_distributed` model](models.md#time-distributed) is: